open-telemetry/opamp-spec/specification.md

 * **ECDSA** signatures MUST be encoded as an ASN.1 DER `SEQUENCE` of the two INTEGERs `r` and `s` (as produced by Go's `ecdsa.SignASN1` and by OpenSSL's default ECDSA output).
-The fixed-width `r || s` concatenation used by JWS, COSE, and WebCrypto MUST NOT be used.
+The fixed-width `r || s` concatenation used by JWS, CBOR Object Signing and Encryption, and WebCrypto MUST NOT be used.
 * **RSA** signatures MUST use RSASSA-PKCS1-v1_5 with SHA-256.
 RSASSA-PSS
   MUST NOT be used; because algorithms are not negotiated, there is no way to signal the scheme for a given RSA key, so a single scheme is